 For Bernice and Patrick, having a really cool party to celebrate their wedding was non-negotiable.
-They wanted a venue that was elegant but relaxed to set the scene for their sunflower-filled July ceremony and chilled-out dinner, complete with reggae sound-track, as devised by DJ Patrick.
+They wanted a venue that was elegant and relaxed.
+In short, they needed a perfect backdrop for their sunflower-filled July ceremony and chilled-out dinner.
+Almost as important as the décor was the music, especially the reggae sound-track, as devised by DJ Patrick.

 Venue 16 is set in the Mallorcan countryside just 20 minutes from Palma.
-Set on a hill with panoramic views all around, it has an imposing approach, picturesque cobbled courtyard with an Italianate tower and elegant dinner terraces.
+Set on a hill with panoramic views all around, it has an imposing approach, picturesque cobbled courtyard.
+Not forgetting the Italianate tower and elegant dinner terraces.

 The couple wanted to fill their wedding with vibrant colour inspired by the rainbow.
-So shades of ink-blue, hunter-green, burgundy, daffodil, lavender and grape were picked up in the bridesmaids' dresses and flowers of the day which included golden sunflowers, blue sea holly, lisianthus, veronica, bright yellow solidago and olive foliage.
+So shades of ink-blue, hunter-green, burgundy, daffodil, lavender and grape were picked up throughout.
+The flowers of the day included golden sunflowers, blue sea holly, lisianthus, veronica, bright yellow solidago and olive foliage.

-Bernice teamed her strapless white lace dress with high rose-gold heels and a bouquet in which sunflowers mixed with shades of violet, purple and orange, tied with a flowing violet and orange ribbon.
+Bernice teamed her strapless white lace dress with high rose-gold heels.
+Her bouquet featured sunflowers mixed with shades of violet, purple and orange, tied with a violet and orange ribbon.
 The bridesmaids had individual bouquets in colours to match their dresses of red, purple, dark blue and yellow.
 The dads and groomsmen had bright buttonholes to match.

 For the ceremony, rustic brown wooden chairs with white cushions were decorated with pew-end flowers in vivid pops of colour.